walterxie/BioSci700/Assignment2/Assignment2.md

 **2.3.
 Take screenshots of two root-to-tips plots from both trees.
 Describe which plot is more reasonable and why.**

-## 3. BEAST analysis (8 points)
+## 3. BEAST analysis (9 points)

-In this section, we will use the Coalescent Bayesian Skyline plot [Drummond, Rambaut, Shapiro, & Pybus, 2005](https://academic.oup.com/mbe/article/22/5/1185/1066885) to study the phylodynamics of DENV-4.
+In this section, we will use the Coalescent Bayesian Skyline plot [Drummond, Rambaut, Shapiro, & Pybus, 2005](https://academic.oup.com/mbe/article/22/5/1185/1066885) to estimate population dynamics from a sample of DENV-4 sequences.
 Answer all questions numbered by Roman numerals.

 ### 3.1.
 Set up the model through BEAUti and run MCMC using BEAST.